Humans have an attention span of just eight seconds.

-I have been using Doodly (Enterprise plan) for over three months now, learning the ins and outs, and creating whiteboard videos for my websites and social media.
+I have been using Doodly (Enterprise plan) for over seven months now, learning the ins and outs, and creating whiteboard videos for my websites and social media.

 It’s safe to say that I have a good grasp over it and that means one thing – it’s review time!!

 In this Doodly review, I’ll talk about this software in detail, discuss features, what’s good and what can be improved, and finally answer a couple of most asked questions related to Doodly.